SantiagoPuertas/Dwelling-Energy-Insights/README.md

 3. Conclusions

-	* We have tested 4 different routes in order to predict and classify the data of each house.
-		* LSTM (Long short-term memory): This type of recurrent neural network is the one that has provided the best predictions.
-		* K-NEAREST (K Nearest Neighbor)
-		* SVM (Support vector machine)
-		* LOGISTIC REGRESSION

-	* In this part of the chapter the results of the relevant algorithms used are discussed.
+	* My group has worked on other algorithms in parallel (Logistic Regression, Support Vector Machine, and K-Nearest Neighbour) while I developed the LSTM model.
+This model has finally become the best model to solve our research question.

 	* By using Logistic Regression (LG), Support Vector Machine (SVM) and K-Nearest Neighbour (K-NN) algorithms we managed to get around a 65% accuracy on predictions.
 So, when presenting (a part of) the dataset, the algorithms can tell us about 65% for sure which heating system is used, the amount of people living in the dwelling and the number of solar panels used by that dwelling.
 This means is it only partly possible to gain energy insights of the characteristics of the dwellings and the people using the data from smart meters.

+	* LSTM (Long short-term memory): This type of recurrent neural network is the one that has provided the best predictions (96% accuracy) because its training and operation is based on long time series.
+That is why it has been the best option, ahead of simple RNN, for the large amount of data we handled (3 years of data, stored every 15 minutes)

 	* These results have been obtained for the classification of the type of heating, which have been the highest.
-Sorting number of people and number of solar panels in a house I have obtained an accuracy of 87.5% and 80% respectively.
-It is therefore expected values, since the consumption patterns of one person can be very different than those of another, however the way of heating the house (painted on a graph), as well as the energy expenditure of each heating system is particular of each type making it easier to find patterns between systems of the same type.
+Predicting number of people and number of solar panels in a house I have obtained an accuracy of 87.5% and 80% respectively.
+It is therefore expected values, since the consumption patterns of one person can be very different than those of another, however the way of heating the house (painted on a graph), as well as the energy expenditure of each heating system is particular of each type making it easier to find patterns between heating systems of the same type.

 	* The answer is yes, we can.
-With the RNN algorithm we can find the answer to the characteristics of the dwelling like what kind of heating system is used, the amount of people living in the dwelling and the number of solar panels used by that dwelling.
+With the RNN algorithm (LSTM) we can find the answer to the characteristics of the dwelling like what kind of heating system is used, the amount of people living in the dwelling and the number of solar panels used by that dwelling.

 4. Planning